The right to vote is under attack. And unless we reform voting jurisprudence, courts are not equipped to stop it.

 The Court did acknowledge that some voters would face a burden, particularly elderly and poor voters.
 But the Court explained that those voters can vote provisionally and “travel to the circuit court clerk’s office within 10 days to execute the required affidavit.”
 Left unanswered is how elderly and poor voters who cannot obtain the necessary papers are going to arrange travel to and from the circuit court, much less why their right to vote should be contingent on their ability to do so.

-The time has come to restore the more probing analysis of voting restrictions articulated fifty year ago.
+The time has come to restore the more probing analysis of voting restrictions articulated 50 years ago.

 This can and should be accomplished three ways: